-- 16. Particular care should be taken in areas with sensitive biological, geological, paleontological, historical, archaeological and geomorphological features such as bird and seal colonies, roosting areas, vegetated areas, freshwater lakes and ponds, sand dunes, screes, fluvial terraces, fossil beds, fragile or vulnerable landforms (e.g. patterned ground, unconsolidated or poorly consolidated sediments, biological soil crusts, weathering pits, water-saturated soils during summer melt periods, etc.), ice core pyramids and ventifacts. - 17.
+(eg, patterned ground, unconsolidated or poorly consolidated sediments, biological soil crusts, weathering pits, water-saturated soils during summer melt periods, etc.), ice core pyramids and ventifacts.

 Avoid unnecessary disturbance of Antarctic flora and fauna.
-Avoid areas where wildlife is easily disturbed, especially during the breeding season. - 18.
-Protect resources (i.e. geological, paleontological, biological, ice, etc.) by taking as small as sample as possible.
-Only take samples in accordance with the Environmental Impact Assessment undertaken for the activity and, where appropriate, any permits issued by an appropriate national authority. - 19.
-The location of any spill, camp site, soil pit, drilling site, sampling site, experimental site, or any other disturbance should be recorded (preferably using a GPS), and reported to the appropriate national authority, for the benefit of future researchers. - 20.
-Minimise impacts when moving around in the environment: - i.Stay on established trails where available. - ii.
-Avoid walking on vegetated areas, streambeds, lake margins, and delicate rock, landforms and soil formations. - iii.
-Restrict ground vehicle usage to snow and ice surfaces, or designated tracks, wherever possible. - iv.
-Where feasible, use recognized helicopter landing sites and ensure that markers for helicopter pads are clearly visible from the air. - v.Minimise the disturbance to wildlife by following the ATCM guidelines for operations of aircraft near concentrations of birds. - vi.Restore any disturbances caused by activities, as long as such restoration does not cause any further environmental impacts. - vii.Algae and invertebrates live beneath stones.
-Moving rocks and stones should therefore be minimized to the extent required for the work being undertaken - viii.Do not build cairns, or informal navigational aids, or mark natural surfaces with paint or similar material.
+Avoid areas where wildlife is easily disturbed, especially during the breeding season.

+When taking samples (ie, geological, paleontological, biological, ice, etc.) take as small a sample as possible to minimise environmental impacts.
+Only take samples in accordance with the Environmental Impact Assessment undertaken for the activity and, where appropriate, any permits issued by an appropriate national authority.

+The location of any spill, camp site, soil pit, drilling site, sampling site, experimental site, or any other disturbance should be recorded (preferably using a GPS), and reported to the appropriate national authority, for the benefit of future researchers.

+Minimise impacts when moving around in the environment:

+- i.Stay on established trails where available. - ii.
+Avoid walking on vegetated areas, streambeds, lake margins, and delicate rock, landforms and soil formations. - iii.Restrict ground vehicle usage to snow and ice surfaces, or designated tracks, wherever possible. - iv.
+Where feasible, use recognized helicopter landing sites and ensure that markers for helicopter pads are clearly visible from the air. - v.Minimise the disturbance to wildlife by following the ATCM guidelines for operations of aircraft near concentrations of birds5. - vi.Restore any disturbances caused by activities, as long as such restoration does not cause any further environmental impacts. - vii.Algae and invertebrates live beneath stones.
+Moving rocks and stones should therefore be minimised to the extent required for the work being undertaken. - viii.Do not build cairns.